hungngodev/Code-Buddy-Prod/README.md

----

 ## Welcome to CODE BUDDY

-To try out this extension before its release on the Chrome Web Store, please follow the steps below:
+If you'd like to try out this extension before its release on the Chrome Web Store, follow the steps below:

 1. **Download the repository as a ZIP file**:
    - Go to the GitHub page and click on the "Download ZIP" button.